1-Day Beppu Walking Tour of Kannawa Guide (2026)

 Keep a small plastic bag for your wet towels.
 You will likely use the footbaths multiple times during the day.
 Having a dry bag keeps your other belongings safe and clean.
 This is a simple but very useful tip.

 Check the bus schedule before you leave the main station.
 While buses are frequent they can sometimes be delayed by traffic.
 Having a digital map on your phone is also very helpful.
 It ensures you never get lost in the narrow alleys.
+If you plan to visit multiple baths, also read our A 1-Day Beppu Walking Route for Onsen Hopping guide.

 Frequently Asked Questions